Best Pet Stores

 Selection

 You can save time and money in shipping costs or gasoline if you can make all your pet-related purchases at one website or brick-and-mortar store.
 Consider the pet or pets that you own and their particular needs.
-For example, if you own a dog, you’ll not only need to purchase food and treats regularly, but you might also need items like a leash, collar, grooming supplies, toys, flea and tick preventative, a bed or crate, puppy training pads, vitamins or supplements, crates and gates.
+For example, if you own a dog, you’ll not only need to purchase food and treats regularly, but you might also need items like a leash, collar, grooming supplies, toys, flea and tick treatment, a bed or crate, puppy training pads, vitamins or supplements and gates.

 • Pets offered: Some pet stores sell animals or participate in pet adoption programs.
 If you are in the market for your new best friend, you will want to find a pet store with a good reputation for ethical treatment, fair prices and informational support for the lifetime of your pet.
 You’ll also want to find out whether the store offers health guarantees and whether or not they have a return policy for live or dead animals.

-• Pet types serviced: You can save time and money by shopping for all of your pets in one location.
+• Pet types serviced: You can save time and money by shopping for all your pets in one location.
 Find out whether the store you’re interested in offers supplies for each type of pet you own.
 Most pet stores carry supplies for cats, dogs and fish.
 If you have an exotic pet or are interested in supplies for farm or work animals, check to be sure your store carries the right supplies you’ll need.

 • Luxury items: Some people consider their pets to be members of the family and will purchase only the best products, but not every store offers niche brands or boutique-style items.
 If you want to purchase high-end pet care supplies, you’ll have to look at a store that offers these options.